2006 United States House of Representatives elections in Washington: Results

+By county

 District 8

 In 2004, then-King County Sheriff Dave Reichert won his first campaign for the United States House of Representatives by a five-point margin.
 2006 proved to be just as tough of a year for Reichert.
 Facing former Microsoft executive Darcy Burner for the first time, Reichert faced a grueling battle for re-election.
-Polls taken in October showed the two candidates to be about even and the two major newspapers in the area--the Seattle Post-Intelligencer and the Seattle Times--split their endorsements: The Post-Intelligencer endorsed Burner while the Times supported Reichert.
+Polls taken in October showed the two candidates to be about even and the two major newspapers in the area—the Seattle Post-Intelligencer and the Seattle Times—split their endorsements: The Post-Intelligencer endorsed Burner while the Times supported Reichert.
 Ultimately, though, a few weeks after election day, it became evident that Reichert had beaten out Burner and had won a second term.